leungwai/OmniscientVRGame/README.md

 ## Features
 1. 3 separate levels (tutorial level included), with increasing difficulty
+2. Different environments for different levels
-2. Using your controller as a hand to manipulate objects in-game
+3. Using your controller as a hand to manipulate objects in-game
-3. Omniscience playing sounds at random times, in which the player has to stop or otherwise be eliminated.
+4. Omniscience playing sounds at random times, in which the player has to stop or otherwise be eliminated.

 ## This Project Showcases:
 - 🎮 VR Game Development with Unity VR, C# and Meta Quest 2